ElementsProject/libwally-core/README.md

 - macOS
 - iOS
 - Windows
+- WebAssembly

 And can be used from:
 - C and compatible languages which can call C interfaces
 - C++ (see include/wally.hpp for C++ container support)
 - Python 2.7+ or 3.x
 - Java
-- Javascript via node.js or Cordova
+- Javascript via node.js or Cordova or WebAssembly/Emscripten compatible

 ## Building